BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-25-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-II.md

 - - -

-Summary of HRC-updated Hamiltonian densities:
+# Summary of Hamiltonians

+In the below is the summary of Hamiltonians updated by Hamiltonian Renormalization Conditions (HRC):

 $$
 \begin{align*}